alparn/agentxsuite/backend/A) Zero-Trust Execution Pipeline.md

 )

-Damit kannst du multi-agent workflows absichern.
+This allows you to secure multi-agent workflows.

-✅ C) Output-Sanitizer im Backend
+✅ C) Output-Sanitizer in Backend

-In deiner execute_tool_run Pipeline:
+In your execute_tool_run pipeline:

 def sanitize_output(output_json):
     if contains_secrets(output_json):